 Ubindi works especially well for online classes (whether on Zoom or pretty much any other video meeting software you already use).
 To create an online class, instead of setting a physical address, you simply use a meeting link.
 How to create an ...

 Creating a class

 Before creating your 1st class, you should do the following: Connect to Stripe so you can set up your class with all the correct payment options.
 Create your packages (class passes and/or subscriptions) so you'll be able to connect them to your ...

 A note on browsers: Ubindi doesn't work well with the Microsoft Edge browser.
 If you're using Edge, please accept our apologies.
 You'll need to use any other browser.
 If your class is on Zoom Almost all teachers are using Zoom to conduct their online ...

 Editing and deleting class locations (venues)

 A location is anywhere you teach a class, online, or in 'real life'.
 A list of all the locations (venues) you've added when creating your classes is visible on your public profile.
-Each of your locations has a pencil and trash icon.
-These icons are ...
+To edit your class locations, go to your public profile, and scroll ...